 The Company is subject to a concentration of credit risk related to its accounts receivable as amounts are owing primarily from four customers.
-At May 31, 2013, the outstanding accounts receivable were within normal payment terms and the Company had recorded no allowance for doubtful accounts.
+The Company has historically had no impaired accounts receivable.
+At May 31, 2014, approximately 10% of the outstanding accounts receivable were outside of the normal payment terms.
+The Company has recorded no allowance for doubtful accounts as the Company believes these receivables are not impaired.